I’m in the process of setting up my own business. However, I haven’t yet hired any employees.

-Is Death In Service Insurance Compulsory for Employees?
+Is Death In Service Insurance Compulsory?

-Death in Service is inexpensive
+Death in Service Isn’t Expensive

-Employers aren’t usually required to pay corporation tax on the premiums, while for employees it’s not typically considered a taxable P11D or benefit in kind.
+Employers aren’t usually required to pay corporation tax on the premiums, while for employees it’s not typically considered a taxable P11D benefit in kind.